cjus/requestmob/README.md

 ```

 A config entry consist of a named branch - using the name of the actor script (minus the .js extension) and an object containing a description and any other keys the actor requires.

-## Running from a docker container

-This repo includes a `reqestmob` shell script which you can copy to /usr/bin/local or execute directly.

-Make sure that the directory where you execute the requestmob command contains an `actors` subdirectory with your test scripts.